Private client law in Switzerland: overview

 This is only possible in the case of violation of a beneficiary's forced heirship rights (see Question 24, Forced heirship regime).

 Type of trust and taxation

-There are no trusts under Swiss substantive law (see Question 30).
+There are no trusts under Swiss substantive law.

-The nearest equivalent to a trust is a foundation (that is, a legal entity to which assets are contributed for a specified purpose).
+The nearest equivalent to a trust is a foundation (that is, a legal entity to which assets are contributed for a specified purpose (see Question 36)).
 However, the use of a Swiss foundation for the maintenance of a family is very limited (see Article 335, Civil Code).

 Residence of trusts

 The seat of a trust is deemed to be at the place of its administration as specified in writing in the trust instrument or in any other form that can be evidenced in writing.
-If there is no specification, its seat is where the trust is effectively managed (Article 21, PILA).
+If there is no specification, its seat is where the trust is effectively managed (Article 21, Swiss Private International Law Act).